Esri/contributing/README.md

 ### Contributing code written by others

-Please do not contribute code you did not write yourself, unless you are certain you have the legal ability to do so.
-Also ensure all code contributed can be licensed under the Apache License 2.0.
+Please do **not** contribute code you did not write yourself, unless you are certain you have the legal ability to do so.
+Also ensure all contributed code can be distributed under the Apache License 2.0.

+### Information for Esri employees

+More information for Esri employees interested in participating on Github can be found [here](EMPLOYEE.md).